Milind-Yadav07/ValentineProposal/README.md

 # animation proposal
+This project is a simple, fun Valentine's Day proposal web page with interactive elements.
+It features a "Yes" and "No" button, a confirmation popup, and a heart animation effect.

 ## Features
 * **Proposal with Yes/No Buttons:** Presents a Valentine's Day proposal with clear "Yes" and "No" options.